spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 <br/>
 ### Launch a cloud deployment

 The next step is to launch a cloud deployment using the assembly that you just uploaded.
-This can only be done through the SpatialOS command-line interface (also known as the [`spatial` CLI]({{urlRoot}}/content/glossary#spatial-command-line-tool-cli).
+This can only be done through the SpatialOS command-line interface (also known as the [SpatialOS CLI]({{urlRoot}}/content/glossary#spatial-command-line-tool-cli).

 When launching a cloud deployment you must provide three parameters: